cozy/cozy-ui/react/Table/Readme.md

   createData(7, 'Jelly Bean', 375, 0.0, 94, 0.0),
   createData(8, 'KitKat', 518, 26.0, 65, 7.0),
   createData(9, 'Oreo', 437, 18.0, 63, 4.0),
+  createData(
+    10,
+    'Ice cream with a very long list of ingredient to see how the table can handle this kind of item, and this is the end', 237,
+    9.0,
+    37,
+    4.3
+  )
 ]

 const columns = [